gpaschalidis/cgrasp/README.md

 #### Mano models
-- Download MANO models following the steps on the [MANO repo](https://github.com/otaheri/GrabNet) and save the model in the folder models, following the structure below:
+- Download MANO models following the steps on the [MANO repo](https://github.com/otaheri/GrabNet) and save them in the folder "models", following the structure below:
 ```bash
      cgrasp
         └── models